-You’re probably not going to get a favourable response from a pregnant woman if you keep asking her if the baby has arrived yet.
+You’re probably not going to get a favorable response from a pregnant woman if you keep asking her if the baby has arrived yet.
 If she’s in her final weeks of pregnancy, it’s probably all she thinks about.
-She’s likely busy drinking Raspberry Leaf Tea, consuming hot curries and is probably worn out from every ‘opportunity’ to have sex with her partner.
+She’s likely busy drinking Raspberry Leaf Tea, consuming hot curries, and is probably worn out from every ‘opportunity to have sex with her partner.

-Rest assured, if she still likes you, she’ll let you know when baby arrives.
+Rest assured, if she still likes you, she’ll let you know when the baby arrives.

-A note to the dear friend, watching her pregga mate….
+A note to the dear friend, watching her preggo mate….

 Wondering what there is left to say to your now pregnancy-consumed mate?

-Tell her she looks beautiful, because she does.
-Tell her you’re imaging just how excited she must be about her new baby’s arrival.
+Tell her she looks beautiful because she does.
+Tell her you’re imagining just how excited she must be about her new baby’s arrival.
 Wonder with her about what her baby might look like and what she will do when she arrives on our earth.

 Express your excitement, if indeed you are.
 Encourage her and try to put yourself in her shoes.
 She’s going through a lot and there are lots to come...